Marked gives you full control with Custom Rules, text

 Update Hook

-Marked does not do a full refresh with every update, so if you have scripts that render portions of the DOM, they need to run their render function using Marked’s Hook API.
+Marked does not do a full refresh with every update, so if

-The example below uses Mermaid, which you never actually need to do if the Mermaid option is selected in the
+The example below uses Mermaid, which you never actually

-to be executed every time
+This will cause mermaid.run() to be executed every time

 Marked performs a partial update.